LucasmOliveira059/lucasmoliveira059/README.md

 # Hi  👋
-### 🔭 I’m currently working on FlexTronics like a Intern.
+### 🔭 I’m currently working on FlexTronics like an Intern.
 ### 🌱 I’m currently learning OpenStack